dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    circuitpython-tool uf2 exit

+.. rubric:: Description

+Restart given UF2 bootloader device into normal application code.

 ``uf2 install``
 ========================================

-Install a UF2 image onto a connected UF2 bootloader device.

-    If a CircuitPython device is specified with `--device`, then we restart that device into its UF2 bootloader and install the image onto it.
-If `--device` is not specified, we assume there is already a connected UF2 bootloader device.

 .. rubric:: Syntax

 .. parsed-literal::

    circuitpython-tool uf2 install [OPTIONS]

+.. rubric:: Description

+Install a UF2 image onto a connected UF2 bootloader device.

+If a CircuitPython device is specified with ``--device``, then we restart that device into its UF2 bootloader and install the image onto it.
+If ``--device`` is not specified, we assume there is already a connected UF2 bootloader device.

 .. rubric:: Options